 As we prepare to resume our Himalayan treks from September 2020, here is a detailed guide on all the Safety protocols we are following prior, during, and post our treks.

-While we shall take necessary steps to implement the measures outlined in their respective protocols, it is also important for Nomads to take adequate precautions to ensure their own health and safety.
+While we shall take necessary steps to implement the measures outlined in their respective protocols in making treks safe, it is also important for Nomads to take adequate precautions to ensure their own health and safety.

 Nomads are encouraged to go through these safety protocols thoroughly and follow the same before booking their trek, while on the trek and post trekking with us.

 - Safety protocols to be followed before departing from your home